mattbellis/Siena-College-CSIS-200/lectures/EXERCISE_Linux_navigate_hello_world.md

   1. Give it the Title "Hello world"
   2. Give it the Description "My first exercise with Linux!"
 3. Open up this Project
-4. Create a "New" file (from the big "Create or upload a file" button.
+4. Create a "New" file (from the big "Create or upload a file" button).
   1. Name the file "myterminal" and "Select the type" to be ">_ Terminal"

 Where are you?